WMAZ-TV: History

 The subchannel's history traces back to the September 21, 1998, launch of "WBMN", a cable-only affiliate of The WB Television Network that was originally managed and promoted by Cox Communications alongside the launch of The WB 100+ Station Group, a similar service to The CW Plus that was created to expand national coverage of The WB via primarily local origination channels managed by cable providers in markets ranked above #100 by Nielsen Media Research.
-Since it was a cable-exclusive outlet and therefore not licensed by the FCC, the channel used the "WBMN" callsign in a fictional manner.
+Since it was a cable-exclusive outlet and therefore not licensed by the FCC, the channel used the "WBMN" call sign in a fictional manner.

 Prior to the launch of the cable channel, residents in the Macon market were only able to receive WB network programming on cable via the network's Atlanta affiliate WATL or via Chicago-based superstation WGN on both cable and satellite.

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 The CW Plus was created by the network as a replacement for The WB 100+ Station Group to allow the existing cable outlets as well as low-power analog stations and digital subchannels of major network affiliates in smaller markets that joined The WB 100+ in the years following its launch to maintain a network affiliation; "WBMN" affiliated with The CW Plus on September 18, 2006, upon the launch of The CW.

-On October 3, 2013, the Gannett Company announced that WMAZ-TV will carry The CW on a new second digital subchannel, retaining the "Central Georgia's CW" branding used by "WBMN".
+On October 3, 2013, the Gannett Company announced that WMAZ-TV would carry The CW on a new second digital subchannel, retaining the "Central Georgia's CW" branding used by "WBMN".
 On October 11, 2013, WMAZ-TV began transmitting a test pattern on digital subchannel 13.2.
 The subchannel officially debuted at midnight on October 14, 2013, with Gannett assuming promotional and advertising control of "WBMN" from Cox Communications with the subsequent sign-on of WMAZ-TV digital subchannel 13.2.
 It remained available on Cox cable channel 3.
 The subchannel broadcasts in the 720p resolution format for high definition programming, rather than The CW's native 1080i format (a full 1080i feed of the channel is available to Cox subscribers).